flan/sillytavern.diy/guides/api_model_specific/glm/tuning.md

 - Safety: perfectly safe
 - Expected time-commitment for a novice: 5 minutes

-This is a collection of recommended starting-point values for working with [the DeepSeek family](https://api-docs.deepseek.com/) of LLMs.
+This is a collection of recommended starting-point values for working with [Z.ai's GLM family](https://z.ai/model-api) of LLMs.

 This guide is neither affiliated with, nor an endorsement of, any products or services.

 We have a [general explanation of parameters](../tuning), which should be consulted if you are new.

-## DeepSeek-V3.2-Exp (Non-thinking Mode)
+## GLM-4.5V

-*Details incomplete.
+*Details unavailable.
 Please contribute.*

-Partial vendor documentation is available at https://api-docs.deepseek.com/quick_start/parameter_settings

 Key | Value
 --- | ---